serverless/blog/posts/2018-07-25-google-cloud-functions-generally-available-what-means-serverless.md

 ## Why this matters for Serverless Framework users

-The Serverless Framework is cloud-agnostic development framework that makes it easy for developers to build serverelss applications on any FaaS provider.
-While the framework has had an integration with Google Cloud Functions for over a year, we will soon be releasing an update to work with Google’s updated APIs.
+The [Serverless Framework](https://serverless.com/framework/) is cloud-agnostic development framework that makes it easy for developers to build serverless applications on any FaaS provider.
+While the Framework has had an integration with Google Cloud Functions for over a year, we will soon be releasing an update to work with Google’s updated APIs.

 We’ve also [authored a Serverless Component](https://github.com/serverless/components/tree/master/registry/google-cloud-function) that makes it simple and easy to deploy a Google Cloud Function.